RomanHauksson/academic-project-astro-template/README.md

 ## Usage

+Need help setting up the template?
+Book a free call with me [here](https://cal.com/romanhauksson/meeting), and I'll personally walk you through making your project page live.

 1. Click "Use this template" to make a copy of this repository and then clone it, or just clone it directly.
 2. Run `npm install` from the root of the project to install dependencies.
 3. Edit the template in `/src/pages/index.mdx`.